St. Mary's Mission (Montana): Closure and destruction

-Reestablishment and changes to the mission
+Reestablishment and changes

 After sixteen years, St. Mary's mission started afresh in 1866.
 It was relocated a mile south of the first colony.
 The Catholic Salish attended sermons in the new church and later, settlers in the area would come as well.
 The church was enlarged in 1879.

 In October 1891, Chief Charlo and the Bitterroot Salish were forced to move to the Jocko Reservation.
 That was the end of St. Mary's as an Indian mission.
 In 1921, the church became St. Mary's Parish.
 In 1953, work began on a new chapel, and with its dedication in 1954, the historic St. Mary's chapel was retired.
 It underwent restorations in the 1970s and 80s, and the Jesuits' kitchen was reconstructed.
 In 1996, a visitor center and museum were added.
 The St. Mary's Mission Historic District was added to the National Register of Historic Places in 2010.

-The mission complex today
+Current status

 The mission complex is open for tours from April through October.
 The buildings include the chapel with an attached residence, the infirmary, a dovecote, a cabin with Salish artifacts, and a visitor's center that contains a museum, a research library, an art gallery, and a gift shop.